 Most likely, you discovered that no matter how pretty and usable it might have been, it just didn’t have the features that you wanted.
 Or, conversely, maybe it had too many features, making it just a bit more cumbersome than it needed to be.

-I guest lecture on the topic of User-Centered Design and Research on a regular basis, and one of the first points that I always try to get across to my audience is the difference between usability and usefulness, and why a user-centered design process must embrace both to be successful.
+I guest lecture on the topic of User-Centered Design and Research on a regular basis, and one of the first points that I always try to get across to my audience is the difference between usability and usefulness, and why a user-centered design process must embrace both.

 The letters on these signs are very large, making them readable from a reasonable distance.
 They also light up, making them easily readable during both the day and the night.
 The letters and numbers are nice and crisp, with great legibility.
 In other words, these signs are extremely usable.